I've Got You Under My Skin: Versions by Frank Sinatra

 Sinatra first sang the song in 1946 on his weekly radio show, as the second part of a medley with "Easy to Love".

-He recorded a studio version of the song with Nelson Riddle orchestral arrangement, accompanied by Irv Cottler on drums and slide trombone solo by Milt Bernhart at Capitol's Melrose Avenue studios for his 1956 album Songs for Swingin' Lovers!
+He recorded a studio version of the song with Nelson Riddle's orchestral arrangement, accompanied by Irv Cottler on drums and slide trombone solo by Milt Bernhart at Capitol's Melrose Avenue studios for his 1956 album Songs for Swingin' Lovers!
+Other musicians on the album included George Roberts (bass trombone) and Harry "Sweets" Edison (trumpet), along with various uncredited musicians for the remaining instrumentation (five saxophones, two more trombones, three more trumpets, double bass, two acoustic guitars, and 16 orchestral string instruments).
+The session was produced by Voyle Gilmore and engineered by John Palladino; Gilmore also later produced The Four Seasons' version of the song.
 Riddle was a fan of Maurice Ravel and said that this arrangement was inspired by the Boléro.
 Sinatra aficionados usually rank this as one of his finest collaborations with Riddle's orchestra.

 Sinatra re-recorded "I've Got You Under My Skin" for the album Sinatra's Sinatra (1963), an album of re-recordings of his favourites.
 This time the trombone solo was by Dick Nash because Bernhart was unavailable.

 A live version of the song appears on the 1966 album Sinatra at the Sands with Count Basie and his orchestra.

 Another version of the song is an electronically assembled duet featuring Sinatra and U2 lead singer Bono on Sinatra's 1993 Duets album.
 The track was released on a "double A-side" with U2's "Stay (Faraway, So Close!)".
 The single peaked at number four on the UK charts.

-Sinatra usually included "I've Got You Under My Skin" in his concerts—a tradition carried on by his son, Frank Sinatra Jr.
+Sinatra usually included "I've Got You Under My Skin" in his concerts, a tradition carried on by his son, Frank Sinatra Jr.

+The song would be used for the opening of the 2015 game, Batman: Arkham Knight.

 Certifications and sales

 Neneh Cherry version

-Swedish singer-songwriter and rapper Neneh Cherry's interpretation of "I've Got You Under My Skin" was released the lead single for the Red Hot + Blue charity album in September 1990 and reached number 25 on the UK Singles Chart.
-Additionally, it was a top 10 hit in Greece and entered the top 20 in the Netherlands and Sweden.
+Swedish singer-songwriter and rapper Neneh Cherry's interpretation of "I've Got You Under My Skin" was released as the lead single for the Red Hot + Blue charity album in September 1990 and reached number 25 on the UK Singles Chart.
+Additionally, it was a top-10 hit in Greece and entered the top 20 in the Netherlands and Sweden.
 It received critical acclaim from music critics.
 The accompanying music video was directed by Jean-Baptiste Mondino.
 Cherry replaced most of the lyrics with a rap on AIDS victims and how society reacts to them.
 Of the original Cole Porter lyrics, she kept only the first four lines and "Use your mentality, wake up to reality".